Men's K-1 at WAKO World Championships 2007 Belgrade -67 kg

 The men's welterweight (67 kg/147.4 lbs) K-1 category at the W.A.K.O.
 World Championships 2007 in Belgrade was the fifth lightest of the K-1 tournaments, involving fourteen fighters from four continents (Europe, Asia, Africa and South America).
 Each of the matches was three rounds of two minutes each and were fought under K-1 rules.

-As the competition did not have enough fighters for a sixteen-man tournament, two of the competitors had a bye through to the quarter finals.
+As the competition did not have enough fighters for a sixteen-man tournament, two of the competitors had a bye through to the quarter-finals.
 The eventual gold medallist was Piotr Kobylanski from Poland who defeated Gor Shavelyan from Russia in the final.
-Defeated semi finalists Vitaliy Hubenko from the Ukraine and Yauheni Vinahradau from Belarus received bronze medals.
+Defeated semi finalists Vitaliy Hubenko from Ukraine and Yauheni Vinahradau from Belarus received bronze medals.